Linux audit system

 • Intrusion Prevention System:

-• Anomaly dedected:
+• Anomaly detected:

 • ANOM_ABEND